opencybersecurityalliance/stix-shifter/README.md

 ### Running From the Source

-You may also use `python3 main.py` local script.
-All the options are the same as for the *"As A Command Line Utility"* usage above.
+You may also use `python3 main.py` script.
+All the options are the same as "As a command line utility" usage above.

 Example: